 The Second Crusade was sparked by the loss of Edessa in December 1144, to the forces of Imad al-Din Zengi, Atabeg of Mosul.
-But instead of reaching Edessa, this crusade landed outside the walls of Damascus, one of the largest and oldest cities in the Levant.
+But instead of reaching Edessa to free the kingdom from Zengi’s forces, this crusade landed outside the walls of Damascus, one of the largest and oldest cities in the Levant.

 In July 1148, Louis VII and Conrad III marched their crusader army to Damascus.
 The governor of Damascus Mu'in ad-Din Unur sent frantic calls to the two Emirs of the Zengid Dynasty, Nur ad-Din and Saif ad-Din.
 On July 24, the crusaders approached Damascus from the western side where richly irrigated and dense orchards stretched about five miles outside the city.

-The orchards provided much needed shade and water, which was a good thing from the point of view of the crusaders, but the problem was that the dense orchards provided cover in which the city's defenders could launch surprise attacks.
-Hundreds were killed during the skirmishes in the orchards.
+The orchards provided much needed shade and water, which was a good thing from the point of view of the crusaders.
+The problem was that the dense orchards provided cover in which the city's defenders could launch surprise attacks.
+Hundreds were killed in the skirmishes in the orchards.
 After crossing the orchards, the crusaders established their camp in an open area in front of the city, close to the Barada river.

 Damascus seemed vulnerable since it was protected by low walls on the side where the crusaders had made their camp.
-When the crusaders tried to scale the low walls and enter the city, a desperate hand to hand combat broke out in the overcrowded outlying suburbs of the city.
+When the crusaders tried to scale the low walls and enter the city, a hand-to-hand combat broke out in the overcrowded outlying suburbs of the city.
 The defenders put up a heavy fight, and the crusaders were bogged down in the narrow streets which were barricaded with rubble, large rocks, and wooden beams.

 The crusaders had to fight for every bit of advance that they made in the narrow streets.
 The fighting went on for three days.
-Both sides butchered each other in merciless hand to hand combat and the streets were red with blood and piled with dead bodies.
+Both sides butchered each other mercilessly and the streets were red with blood and piled with dead bodies.
 The crusaders were running out of time—Nur ad-Din had dispatched an army to relieve the city.

 The resolve of the Second Crusade melted quickly under the unforgiving desert sun from which the east side of Damascus offered no protection.
 The crusaders had no water to drink.
 On July 28, the panicked decision was taken to abandon the siege and retreat from Damascus before Nur ad-Din’s army arrived.
 As the crusaders fled, they were chased by the defenders of Damascus and many crusader lives were lost in the skirmishes that followed.